General Requirements for U.S. Students

 3. One of the characteristics of successful leadership in ministry settings and in the community is meaningful and transformative engagement with difference and diversity.
 In addition, one of Iliff’s core values is being an institution “aligned with social justice, equality, and wholeness.”
 Please describe and write about a meaningful engagement or encounter you have personally had with an individual, group, or community that was significantly different from you (whether due to race, class, gender, sexual identity, or other differences).
 What did you learn about yourself from this experience and how were you challenged/transformed by it?
 How did you act, and what would you do differently now if faced with a similar situation?

 1. What are your academic, professional, and personal reasons for wanting to study at a theological school such as Iliff and why have you chosen to do so at this time?
-What type of ministry or community service do you wish to pursue?
+What goals do you wish to pursue?

 Non-Degree or Certificate